Spectrum of equivariant cohomology as a fixed point scheme: Main theorem for solvable groups

 This scheme consists of $n+1$ hyperplanes.
-Their intersections, when projected on the $v_1,\dots,v_n$-plane, form the toric fan of $\PP^{n}$.
+Their intersections, when projected on the $(v_1,\dots,v_n)$-plane, form the toric fan of $\PP^{n}$.
 The functions on the scheme consist of $n+1$ polynomials, one for each component, that agree on the intersections.
-This agrees with the classical description of equivariant cohomology of toric variety as piecewise polynomials on the fan (see e.g. \cite[section 2.2]{Briontor}).
-For $n=2$ the scheme is depicted in Figure \ref{htpn}. \end{example}
+This agrees with the classical description of equivariant cohomology of a toric variety as piecewise polynomials on the fan (see \textit{e.g.} \cite[Section 2.2]{Briontor}).
+For $n=2$ the scheme is depicted in Figure~\ref{htpn}. \end{example}

 \begin{example} We can extend the previous example to full flag varieties.
 Take for example the variety $F_3 = \SL_3/\Bs$ of full flags in $\C^3$.
-The only zero of $e$ is the flag $\Span(e_1)\subset\Span(e_1,e_2)$ and the cell $X_o$ in this case consists of the flags represented by matrices of the form
+The only zero of $e$ is the flag $\Span(e_1)\subset\Span(e_1,e_2)$, and in this case the cell $X_o$ consists of the flags represented by matrices of the form

 One finds that

 If, as before, we consider a pair $\w = (v_1,v_2)\in\C^2$ as an element of $\ttt$, then we have

 Hence the equations for $V_{e+\w} = 0$ are